Brisppy/twitch-archiver/README.md

 * Saves both a raw and readable chat log with timestamps and user badges.
 * Supports downloading streams which aren't being archived to Twitch.
 * Error notifications via pushbullet.
+* Supports Twitch Turbo and channel Subscriptions (see [Wiki](https://github.com/Brisppy/twitch-archiver/wiki/Wiki#oauth-token)).

 [^1]: If you wish to speed up (or slow down) the downloading of VOD pieces, supply the '--threads NUMBER' argument to the script.
 This changes how many download threads are used to grab the individual video files.
 With the default of 20, I can max out my gigabit Internet while downloading to an M.2 drive.
 [^2]: There is one caveat with live archiving due to how Twitch presents ads.
 Ads are not downloaded, BUT while an ad is displayed, the actual stream output is not sent.
 This can result in missing segments under very rare circumstances, but any missing segments should be filled via a parallel VOD archival function.
+See the OAuth Token secion of the [wiki](https://github.com/Brisppy/twitch-archiver/wiki/Wiki#oauth-token) for how to avoid this.

 ## Requirements
 * **[Python](https://www.python.org/) >= 3.9**